vladimir-plakhotnik/scryptjs/README.md

 A lightweight library for password hashing using scrypt in Node.js.

+This library offers a reliable, modern, and efficient alternative to bcrypt and other libraries for password generation and storage on the server side.

 ## Motivation

 Although Node.js provides built-in support for the [scrypt](https://nodejs.org/api/crypto.html#cryptoscryptpassword-salt-keylen-options-callback) algorithm, using it often requires repetitive boilerplate code.
 For example, each time you need to: